HaoyeTianCoder/BATS/experiment/README.md

 ## RQ3.1

-compare and enhance ML-based approach
+Compare and enhance static approach

 OUTPUT:
-* **performance:** classification and ranking of the Baseline and BATS in terms of correct patches.
+* **performance:** Comparison and enhancement of classification of the BATS and ML-based approach on patch correctness.

 ## RQ3.2

-compare and enhance PatchSim
+Compare and enhance dynamic approach

 OUTPUT:
-* **performance:** classification and ranking of the Baseline and BATS in terms of correct patches.
+* **performance:** Comparison and enhancement of classification of the BATS and PatchSim on patch correctness.